sh3ngsh3ng/Project-1/ProjectPlanning.md

 - back button doesn't remove previous markers and layers already placed
 - recommend button doesn't clear routing layer
 - (26/09/2021) routing function suddenly not working!?
+- Routing does not work sometimes if the coordinates from 4square api doesn't meet requirements for routing api

 ## Deploy!